2 August, 2019

 How Did I Come up With This Sh*t?

 Several months ago I ran across a Facebook Group, "Weird Secondhand Finds That Just Need To Be Shared", and found my tribe.
 The admins do an awesome job keeping it friendly and politics free.
-Before I joined the group, there must have been some discussion on making a bingo game of it because a member posted a bingo card shortly after I joined.
+Before I joined the group, there must have been some discussion on making a bingo game of it because a member posted a single bingo card shortly after I joined.
+I printed it and took it on an outing with my Yard Sale Bud, Irene.

 After our game of Bingo it was clear that it would be more fun if we were looking for different items.
 We also needed some standard rules to add to the fun and make it more competitive.